k2dp2k/M5Stack-AtomS3-Logicanalyzer/WARP.md

 This is a specialized M5Stack AtomS3 logic analyzer that captures digital signals on GPIO1 only and provides a web-based interface for control and data visualization.
 The system uses the ESP32-S3's high-speed GPIO capabilities with WiFi connectivity for wireless operation.

 This implementation is specifically designed for:
-- **M5Stack AtomS3 ONLY**: Compact device with 0.85" display optimized for single-channel analysis
+- **M5Stack AtomS3 ONLY**: Compact device with 0.85" display optimized for dual-functionality
-- **GPIO1 exclusive**: Single-channel design for maximum performance (up to 10MHz sampling)
+- **GPIO1 exclusive**: Single-channel logic analysis for maximum performance (up to 10MHz sampling)
+- **External UART monitoring**: Configurable external device communication analysis
-- **Gemini-style UI**: Modern dark interface with glass-morphism effects
+- **Gemini-style UI**: Modern dark interface with glass-morphism effects and professional configuration

 ## Development Commands